Getting Married Abroad - Certificate of No Impediment

 - Current residential tenancy agreement; or

-- Valid driving license in the name of the person giving Notice of Marriage; or
+- Valid driving licence in the name of the person giving Notice of Marriage; or

 - Letter from the owner or proprietor of the address which is the person's place of residence.
 This letter must include: